 Oh… here’s something I bet you didn’t know… I’M BATMAN, but I can’t show you the Bat Cave.
 It’s in a secret location—I accidentally broke my GPS.

 I’m also close friends with a guy in the witness protection program.
 His name is John Smith, I know this because it says that on his drivers license.
-It has his picture on it and everything!
-So it just gotta be true.
+It has his picture on it and everything, so its just gotta be true!

 Did you know that I was once invited to The White House for dinner?
 It was the house on the corner just down the street.
 Was, because after that dinner the occupants vanished—house and all!
 Real paranormal stuff!

-Bet you don’t know Marvin like I do?
+Bet you don’t know Marvin like I know Marvin?
 In fact, I don’t think Marvin knows that I know Marvin like I do.
 That’s what identity theft can do for you.
 I really gotta get around to returning Marvin’s mailbox key to him someday.